BitSharesEurope/bitshareseurope.github.io/_posts/2016-03-08-fee-schedule.md

 title: New Fee Schedule in Place
 ---

 After several days of intensive discussion, the BitShares committee has constructed a whole new fee schedule for the BitShares ecosystem that has **drastically reduces** the fees required for the **core features**, namely, *transfers* and *trading*, but increases the fees of more specialized operations that are rarely used.
-By this, we keep the referral program attractive and can attract more customers as we become more competitive with other service providers for these features, but have them at one place.

 Even though this fee schedule has had a lot of thoughts, we we will have more options once BSIP#10 or the rate-limited free transfer is available to be implemented for bitassets owned by the committee.
 In the mean time, however, we would like to give everyone the opportunity to make use of a low flat fee for all transfers with in the network and have decided to ask for $0.018 per transfer!
 Going forward with this fee schedule, we will track the **USD denomination** of fees and thus update the schedule if the valuation of BTS changes.
 Keep in mind that even though the fees are denominated in USD now, the actual fees may vary slightly depending on BTS valuation.